 Xi has also served as an intern at the National Renewable Energy Laboratory (NREL) and as a Breakthrough Generation Fellow at The Breakthrough Institute.
 Prior to graduate school, Xi worked as a strategy and technology consultant at Booz Allen Hamilton in Washington, D.C.
-While there, she also engaged in social, food, and environmental justice activism.
 Xi earned a Bachelors of Arts in English literature from Cornell University.

 Bird, L., Cochran, J., & Wang, X. (2014).
 Wind and Solar Energy Curtailment: Experience and Practices in the United States.